-According to Amazon, Text Ads functions much like Google AdWords.
-In fact, Amazon suggests merchants begin their venture with Text Ads by uploading their AdWords ppc campaign .csv files.
+According to Amazon, Text Ads function much like Google AdWords.
+In fact, Amazon suggests merchants begin their venture with Text Ads by uploading their AdWords PPC campaign .csv files.
 Ads will appear in the widgets on areas of Amazon.com that display Sponsored Links (such as search and browse pages, product detail pages, and mobile searchers performed on browsers).

 Amazon Text Ads will perform like PPC ads, in that merchants are only charged when ads are clicked.
 It’s a 2nd-price auction with no set PPC rates, other than a .10 minimum CPC bid.